rdfostrich/article-jws2018-ostrich/content/evaluation.md

 <img src="img/query/results_offsets-dm.svg" alt="[Offsets dm]" height="200em">
 <figcaption markdown="block">
 Median DM query results for different offsets between version 0 and all other versions in the BEAR-A dataset.
-HDT-CB, Jena-CB and Jena-CB/TB were not included due to evaluation times larger than one minute.
 </figcaption>
 </figure>